Clinical investigations: definition and framework

 - Other clinical investigations with medical devices that are not conducted in the context of conformity purposes or PMCF (MDR article 82; supplemented by national rules from the WMO)

 To determine the framework that applies to your clinical investigation, you may use the flowchart below.
-An explanatory note can be found in the MDR guidance.
+An explanatory note is available.